TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     vcpus:

-        For KVM VMs this parameter defines the number of virtual CPUs the guest will see.
+        For HVM VMs this parameter defines the number of virtual CPUs the guest will see.
 Generally recommended to be a multiple of 2.

-        type: integer (number of CPUs)
+        type: integer (number of vCPUs)
-        vmtype: KVM
+        vmtype: HVM
         listable: yes
-        create: KVM only
+        create: yes
-        update: KVM only (requires VM reboot to take effect)
+        update: yes (requires VM reboot to take effect)
         default: 1

     vga:

-        This property allows one to specify the VGA emulation to be used by KVM VMs.
+        This property allows one to specify the VGA emulation to be used by kvm VMs.
 The default is 'std'.
-NOTE: with the Qemu bundled in SmartOS qxl and xenfb do not work.
+NOTE: with the qemu bundled in SmartOS qxl and xenfb do not work.

         type: string (one of: 'cirrus','std','vmware','qxl','xenfb')
-        vmtype: KVM
+        vmtype: kvm
         listable: no
         create: yes
         update: yes